Skip to main content

 3 studies reporting safety data

-Across 3 clinical studies reporting safety data on African Mango, no specific adverse events were found to be significantly increased compared to control.
-The supplement was generally described as well tolerated in multiple studies, with reported adverse events such as headache and sleep difficulty being minor and unquantified.
-No serious adverse events were flagged in any of the studies.
+Across 3 clinical studies, no specific adverse events were quantitatively reported or showed increased risk compared to control.
+African mango was described as well tolerated in multiple studies, with reported events such as headache and sleep difficulty noted without quantification.
+Overall, the available data suggest the supplement is generally well tolerated over short-term use (up to 12 weeks).

-Caveats: Evidence is limited to short-term studies (most ≤12 weeks); long-term safety not established.
-The evidence base is small (3 studies), and studies were likely powered for efficacy rather than safety, so rare adverse events may not be detected.
+Caveats: Evidence is limited to a small number of studies (3) and short durations (commonly ≤12 weeks); long-term safety is not established.
+Studies were powered for efficacy rather than safety, so rare adverse events may not have been detected.

 • Raspberry